tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 - `arr + 3` is 220, the fourth element of the array
 - etc.

-Unfortunately, C++ arrays **don't** stop you from accessing elements *before* or *after* the array.
+Unfortunately, C++ **doesn't** stop you from accessing elements *before* or *after* the array.
 For example, `arr - 1` is address 218, which is an `int`-size chunk of memory that appears just before the start of the array.
 In general, you have no idea what memory value might be before the array, or even if you are allowed to access it.
 Similarly, `arr + 5` is address 224, which is the `int`-size chunk of memory immediately after the last element of the array.

-C++ lets you do [[pointer arithmetic]], i.e. you can add and subtract values to pointers.
-While [[pointer arithmetic]] is useful for accessing array values, it is perhaps *too* powerful: from a single pointer you can potentially read/write *any* memory location on your computer, which can lead to both errors and security risks (an unethical/careless programmer could use pointers to access regions of memory they shouldn't be able to access).
+While [[pointer arithmetic]] is useful for accessing array values, it is perhaps *too* powerful: from a single pointer you can potentially read/write *any* memory location on your computer, which can lead to both errors and security risks.
+For example, an unethical/careless programmer could use pointers to access regions of memory they shouldn't be able to access.

 As another example of using pointers, here are three different ways to print the contents of `arr`: